Yengas/xchain-tx-indexer-poc/docs/high-level-design.md

    1. `LiveBlockConsumer` will be run for each EVM compatible network we support.
    2. Consumer will consume all necessary blockchain transactions, logs and data.
    3. Consumer will run all analysis plugins we support to extract information.
-   4. Consumer will store all extracted information into some structured database (`Transaction`).
+   4. Consumer will store all extracted information into some structured database (`Transfer`).
 2. Creating jobs for each backfilling operation that needs to be done.
 Let's call these `BackfillingJob`.
    1. A `BackfillingJob` will be run with `{ network, address, plugin, fromBlock, toBlock }` parameters.
 Whenever we need to backfill missing information for a given address.
    2. If we want to backfill a given address, a `BackfillingJob` will be run for each plugin we have.
 This way, plugins may use different query mechanisms to collect missing data in an optimized way.
    3. `BackfillingJob` will run until all the blocks `fromBlock` to `toBlock` is processed and then will finish.
-   4. Job will save the information it extracts with the plugin into the same database (`Transaction`) as the `LiveBlockConsumer`.
+   4. Job will save the information it extracts with the plugin into the same database (`Transfer`) as the `LiveBlockConsumer`.

 ### Fault Resilience and Performance